opticdev/shape-hash/ReadMe.md

 }
 ```

 This structure allows you to encode basic information about a Shape.
 It intentionally does not try to handle any kind of polymorphism like optionals or one-ofs.
-That information can only be infered by looking at Shape Hashes in the aggregate and should not be a concern of the hasher itself which should be stateless.
+That information can only be inferred by looking at Shape Hashes in the aggregate and should not be a concern of the hasher itself which should be stateless.

 #### Building the Shape Hash
-Building a Shape Hash is as easy as traversing a JSON-like structure recursively and outputing a ShapeDescriptor Tree.
+Building a Shape Hash is as easy as traversing a JSON-like structure recursively and outputting a ShapeDescriptor Tree.

 The input:
 ```json